 - To understand the potential healing process that sharing stories can be

 - To understand how to approach archiving of stories about political instability and conflict

 Chelliah, Shobhana.
-(In prep).
+(2021).
 Why Language Documentation Matters.
 Springer: Dordrecht.

 Bradley, D., & Bradley, M. (2019).
 Language Endangerment.
 Cambridge: Cambridge University Press.